nixos-asia/website/en/tutorial/nixos-config.md

 error: experimental Nix feature 'nix-command' is disabled; use '--extra-experimental-features nix-command' to override
 ```

 Oops, what happened here?
-Because flakes is a so-called "experimental" feature you must manually enable it.
-We'll _temporarily_ enable it for now, and then latter enable it _permanently_.
+As flakes is a so-called "experimental" feature, you must manually enable it.
+We'll _temporarily_ enable it for now, and then enable it _permanently_ latter.
 The `--extra-experimental-features` flag can be used to enable experimental features.
 Let's try again:

 ```sh
 $ nix --extra-experimental-features 'nix-command flakes' flake show /etc/nixos